-Required for MDiv― One of a number of courses in the series- 2 credits.
-Admin Fee applies.
+Required for MDiv― One of a number of courses in the series- 2.5 credits.
 No Prerequisite.

+.
 We will be addressing questions like: What is systematic theology?
 Why should Christians study it?
 How should we study it?
 What belongs in the Bible and what does not belong?
-What are the 4 characteristics of Scripture and what do we need to know about them?
+What are the 4 characteristics of Scripture?
+What do we need to know about them?
 How do we know that the Bible is God’s Word?
 Are there any errors in the Bible?

 Textbook: Systematic Theology: An Introduction to Biblical Doctrine, Wayne Grudem, Norman L. Geisler, 1995 edition, 1291 pages, Hardback, Amazon Prime $40.74, used from $22.07 + shipping.

 Dr. Grudem served as the general editor of the ESV Study Bible which was Evangelical Christian Publishers Association's 2009 Book of the Year.
 He served as the president of the Evangelical Theological Society and co-founded the Council on Biblical Manhood and Womanhood.
 He is Professor of Theology and Biblical Studies at Phoenix Seminary, Arizona.
 Education: Harvard (BA), Westminster Seminary-Philadelphia (MDiv, DD), University of Cambridge (PhD).
 He has authored 22 books and numerous publications.